Resource Allocation via Backscatter-Aware Transmit Antenna Selection for Low-PAPR and Ultra-Reliable WSNs: Simulation and Results

 \subsection{PA Distortion Analysis}

-To evaluate the impact of non-linear hardware impairments, we employ the Rapp PA model with a smoothness factor $p=2$ and a saturation voltage $V_{sat}=1$.
-The distortion is quantified through Error Vector Magnitude (EVM) and spectral compliance with the IEEE 802.11n mask.
+Hardware impairments are modeled using the Rapp PA ($p=2, V_{sat}=1$), with distortion quantified via EVM and IEEE 802.11n spectral mask compliance to ensure coexistence with legacy narrowband WSN nodes.

-As illustrated in the smoothed analysis in Fig. \ref{fig:evm_results}, the proposed BC-TAS maintains a consistent linearity advantage over the MMSE MU-MIMO baseline across the entire operational range.
-While the MMSE baseline remains significantly above the 16-QAM EVM limit of $5.6\%$ throughout the saturation-to-linear transition, the proposed BC-TAS exhibits a steep descent toward compliance as the IBO increases.
-Specifically, BC-TAS approaches the required $5.6\%$ threshold at an IBO of approximately $13$~dB, demonstrating a significant reduction in constellation distortion compared to MU-MIMO.

-Furthermore, the indoor spectral compliance analysis in Fig. \ref{fig:spectral_mask} confirms that the BC-TAS architecture successfully suppresses out-of-band emissions.
-Even at an IBO of $10$~dB, the normalized PSD remains strictly within the 802.11n spectral mask limits, with the selection diversity effectively mitigating the spectral regrowth typically associated with high-PAPR OFDM signals.
-By operating the PA with less back-off while maintaining signal integrity, BC-TAS provides a double benefit: it maximizes the average transmit power available for the backscatter tag's energy harvesting while simultaneously ensuring robust coexistence with legacy primary receivers in the 2.4/5~GHz bands.
+As shown in Fig.~\ref{fig:evm_results}, BC-TAS maintains a consistent linearity advantage over MMSE MU-MIMO.
+While the baseline remains above the 5.6\% EVM limit for 16-QAM throughout most of the transition, BC-TAS achieves compliance at an IBO of approximately 13~dB.
+This reduction in constellation distortion is complemented by the spectral analysis in Fig.~\ref{fig:spectral_mask}.
+Even at 10~dB IBO, the normalized PSD remains strictly within IEEE 802.11n limits, as selection diversity mitigates the spectral regrowth typical of high-PAPR signals.
+By operating with less back-off while maintaining signal integrity, BC-TAS maximizes transmit power for tag energy harvesting while ensuring robust coexistence in the 2.4/5~GHz bands.